-(f) Fuel price risk
+(e) Fuel price risk

 It is the Group's policy to closely monitor the fuel oil price movements and enter into fuel oil swap contracts in a strategic manner when opportunities arise to hedge against fuel oil price fluctuations.
-There was no outstanding fuel oil swap contract as at 31 December 2010 and 2009.
+There was no outstanding fuel oil swap contract as at 31 December 2011 and 2010.

-(g) Fair values
+(f) Fair values

-Financial instruments carried at fair value
+(i) Financial instruments carried at fair value